 Hematopoietic and Immune Systems

 Because of their immunodeficiency, affected individuals have an increased risk for opportunistic fungal, viral and bacterial infections.
 They also have an increased risk of more severe infections.
+The immunodeficiency is also associated with immune dysregulation disorders, such as autoimmune blood diseases.

 Few SIOD patients have reached sexual maturity and of the ones who have, no children were subsequently born.
 However, the patients who have survived to adulthood did develop with secondary sexual characteristics and the women have menstrual cycles.
 The autopsy of two affected males revealed that sperm production was affected in a varying degree.
 In one patient, the testes showed interstitial fibrosis and absence of sperm (azoospermia), whereas the other had less interstitial fibrosis individual and produced some sperm.

-Biallelic mutations in the swi/snf-related, matrix-associated, actin-dependent regulator of chromatin, subfamily a-like 1 (SMARCAl1) gene are found in 50 to 60% of individuals clinically diagnosed with SIOD.
+Two mutations in the swi/snf-related, matrix-associated, actin-dependent regulator of chromatin, subfamily a-like 1 (SMARCAl1) gene are found in 50 to 60% of individuals clinically diagnosed with SIOD.
 The individuals without detectable mutations in SMARCAL1 have a lower frequency of hyperpigmented macules and lymphopenia and higher frequency of cognitive impairment.
 This suggests that they have might have a subtly different disorder or SIOD secondary to another genetic cause.

 The mutations identified in SMARCAL1 suggest that SIOD arises from loss of function in the encoded protein.
 These mutations include gene deletions as well as nonsense, frame shift, splicing and missense mutations.
 Mutations in SMARCAL1 have not been found to cause any other disease.